Weed

-Examples of weeds are plants unwanted in human-controlled settings, such as farm land, orchards, gardens, lawns, parks, residential and industrial areas.
-Taxonomically though, the term "weed" has no botanical significance, because a plant that is a weed in one context, is not a weed when growing in a situation where it is wanted.
-In the same way, volunteer plants are regarded as weeds in a subsequent crop.
-Some plants that are widely regarded as weeds are intentionally grown in gardens and other cultivated settings, in which case they are sometimes called beneficial weeds.
-The term weed is also applied to any plant that grows or reproduces aggressively, or is invasive outside its native habitat.
+Taxonomically, the term "weed" has no botanical significance, because a plant that is a weed in one context, is not a weed when growing in a situation where it is wanted.
+Some plants that are widely regarded as weeds are intentionally grown in gardens and other cultivated settings.
+For this reason, some plants are sometimes called beneficial weeds.
+Similarly, volunteer plants from a previous crop are regarded as weeds when growing in a subsequent crop.
+Thus, alternative nomenclature for the same plants might be hardy pioneers, cosmopolitan species, volunteers, "spontaneous urban vegetation," etc.